 By providing your personal information, you are consenting to provisions outlined previously and to the collection, use and disclosure provisions described.

 13SICK requires that organisations to which it discloses your personal information have in place reasonable safeguards for protecting personal information.
 These organisations are only permitted to use the information for services or functions for which they have been engaged.

 Providing your information to GPs and others

-13SICK respect your right to decide how your personal information is used or shared.
-Personal information that identifies you will be sent to your GP or general practice and only be sent to other people with your consent, unless there are exceptional circumstances.
+13SICK respects your right to decide how your personal information is used or shared.
+Personal information that identifies you will be sent to your GP or General Practice or other health professionals that are or will be involved in your care, such as Emergency Departments and Ambulance Services.
+Your personal information will only be sent to other people with your consent, unless there are exceptional circumstances.
 Gaining your consent is the guiding principle used by 13SICK in using and sharing your information.
 13SICK routinely sends your patient report to your GP or General Practice in ensuring continuity of care the following business day after your consultation.

 Using health information for quality improvement and research